-As a distance learner at Wheelock College, you have broad access to library resources and services.
+As a distance learner at Wheelock College, you have access to a vast array library resources and services.
 If you're enrolled in Wheelock's off-campus, international, or online programs, this page is for you.

 Get Online Library Resources

-Students in all programs have access to Wheelock College Library's vast online resources.
+Students in all programs have access to Wheelock College Library's online resources.
 Here are a few places you might get started:

 - Databases A to Z contains a comprehensive overview of our online resources.
 Databases may contain full-text reference works, journal and magazine articles, e-books, videos, or images.
 For more information, click on the info icon next to the name of the database that interests you.

 - Most library resources require you to log in with your Wheelock ID and password.
 Log in to the library website here, or get troubleshooting help here.